Machine Learning. The Science of Selection under Uncertainty: A General Basic Setup

 \paragraph{Explanation of the Names}

-In the complete definition of prediction with expert advice game on every round of the game the player gets an advice from $K$ experts and then takes an action, which may be a function of the advice and the player, as well as the experts, suffer a loss depending on the action taken.
+In the complete definition of prediction with expert advice game, in every round of the game the player gets an advice from $K$ experts and then takes an action, which may be a function of the advice.
+The player suffers a loss depending on the action taken, and the experts suffer losses depending on their advice.
 Hence the name, prediction with expert advice.
 If we restrict the actions of the player to following the advice of a single expert, then from the perspective of the playing strategy the actual advice does not matter and it is only the loss that defines the strategy.
-We consider the restricted setting, because it allows to highlight the relation with multiarmed bandits.
+We consider the restricted setting, because it allows to highlight the relation to multiarmed bandits.

 The name multiarmed bandits comes from the analogy with slot machines, which are one-armed bandits.
-In this game actions are the ``arms'' of a slot machine.
+In this game the actions are the ``arms'' of a slot machine.

 \paragraph{Losses vs.\ Rewards}